Expressions and Keys

 body

-is an integer equal to0
+, no argument provided), it is an integer equal to0

 if the cell is at the domain boundary, i.e. if it shares at least one face with it (edge in 2D), and is equal to1